flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 That being said, what can you do with the extra VRAM?
 Many things:

-- Store more tiles.
+- Store twice as many tiles.
-- Store more palettes, especially _coloured_ ones.
+- Store more palettes, which offer a wider colour gamut as well.
 - Extend the tile metadata space to encode more effects and address extra palettes.

 ##### The visuals

 Thanks to the new PPU, programmers can now define colour palettes with **32,768 colors** to choose from.

-Firstly, developers must now populate a new area called **Palette Memory**, which stores up to **eight colour palettes** that encode **four colours** [@cpu-nintendo].
+Firstly, developers must now populate a new area called **Palette Memory**, which stores up to **sixteen colour palettes** (half for the Background and Window, half for sprites) that encode **four colours** [@cpu-nintendo].
 Each entry fits in a 16-bit value (2 bytes) and only 15 bits are used.
-Palette Memory is not addressed by the CPU, however, a new register is used as a buffer to write over this memory.
+Palette Memory is not addressed by the CPU, however, a new register is used as a buffer to write over this memory ~can xref SNES article here?~.
 This is what the CPU follows to define the palettes.

 Having said that, Background and Window tiles can reference any of those eight palettes.
 The same happens with Sprite tiles, except they are constrained to three-colour palettes, as one entry is reserved for the 'transparent' colour.